 The previous studies discussed above are all consistent with commonly held views of the role of microcracks in seismological properties.
-It is well known that elastic wave velocities are very sensitive to the presence of open microcracks, and that cracks play an essential role in brittle deformation of polycrystalline rocks [Paterson and Wong, 2005].
+It is well known that elastic wave velocities are very sensitive to the presence of open microcracks and that cracks play an essential role in brittle deformation of polycrystalline rocks (Paterson & Wong, 2005).
 However, previous investigations of serpentinites have focused on seismic properties during hydrostatic loading.
-The seismological signature of serpentinites as they deform under differential stress has not yet been constrained by any experimental data up to date, even though it is essential for interpreting seismic observations in active subduction zones, notably the relation between P- vs. S-wave velocity ratios and the presence of serpentinites [Reynard, 2013].
+The seismological signature of serpentinites as they deform under differential stress has not yet been constrained by any experimental data up to date, even though it is essential for interpreting seismic observations in active subduction zones, notably the relation between P versus S wave velocity ratios and the presence of serpentinites (Reynard, 2013).
 The signature is fundamental to monitoring and understanding the propagation of microcracks and resulting stress-induced anisotropy in seismic wave velocities.
-While most polycrystalline rocks exhibit dilatancy prior to brittle failure as a result of the "mode I" opening of microcracks oriented parallel to the compression axis, and especially at low confining pressures [Paterson and Wong, 2005], the brittle deformation of antigorite at room temperature has been shown to be non-dilatant and unique in that it is accomodated entirely by shear microcracking [Escartín et al., 1997].
-However, further work is needed to clarify the dominant micromechanical mechanism leading to brittle deformation of antigorite, notably the amount by which deformation is localised and/or distributed, and how.
+While most polycrystalline rocks exhibit dilatancy prior to brittle failure as a result of the "mode l" opening of microcracks oriented parallel to the compression axis, and especially at low confining pressures (Paterson & Wong, 2005), the brittle deformation of antigorite at room temperature has been shown to be nondilatant and unique in that it is accomodated entirely by shear microcracking (Escartín et al., 1997).
+However, further work is needed to clarify the dominant micromechanical mechanism leading to brittle deformation of antigorite, notably the amount by which deformation is localized and/or distributed and how.